Paola Ferrari (journalist): Television career

 Ferrari made her television debut in 1977 as a switchboard operator on Portobello, hosted by Enzo Tortora.
-She was brought back for the second edition of the program (1977–1978).
+She was brought back for the second edition of the programme (1977–1978).

 She then contributed as a sports journalist for the Telenova network in Milan, run by the Pauline Fathers, and wrote some articles on football for the magazine Intrepido.
 She performed some services for Domenica Sportiva on RAI in 1988, and was brought on with the company in 1992.
 In 1995 she joined Gianni Cerqueti on Dribbling, then switched to hosting Domenica Sportiva, from 1996 to 1999.

 In 1999, Ferrari moved to TG2 Costume e Società; from that year to 2002 she hosted the nightly news edition, and beginning in 2000 she hosted the 13th edition of TG2.
 In 2002–2003 she presented Pole Position, in partnership with Amedeo Goria.
 For the 2003–2004 season, she was the lead of 90º minuto, becoming the first woman to hold that role, communicating directly with a group of opinion leaders (including Giorgio Tosatti) and male reporters.
 During the 2004 European Football Championship, she led the second evening of Rai 2's I figli di Eupalla, alongside Linus.
-She remained at 90º minuto for another season (2004–2005) until the program ended along with Rai's rights to Serie A.
+She remained at 90º minuto for another season (2004–2005) until the programme ended along with Rai's rights to Serie A.

 In 2005, Ferrari participated as a competitor in the inaugural series of Milly Carlucci's Ballando con le Stelle (the Italian version of the Dancing with the Stars franchise).
 She came back on for the next season, this time as a judge of the children's tournament.
-In the 2005–2006 season she returned to Domenica Sportiva with Marco Mazzocchi and led the Dribbling Mondiale show for the 2006 FIFA World Cup.
-Since 12 September 2006 she has been hosting Rai 2's Martedì Champions, a program that recounts and analyzes Tuesday's Champions League matches.
-Beginning in 2008 she also hosted Un mercoledì da campioni, another Rai program dedicated to the Champions League, as well as Play Off Champions.
+In the 2005–2006 season, she returned to Domenica Sportiva with Marco Mazzocchi and led the Dribbling Mondiale show for the 2006 FIFA World Cup.
+Since 12 September 2006, she has been hosting Rai 2's Martedì Champions, a programme that recounts and analyzes Tuesday's Champions League matches.
+Beginning in 2008 she also hosted Un mercoledì da campioni, another Rai programme dedicated to the Champions League, as well as Play Off Champions.

 In 2010 she presented Notti mondiali from the Piazza di Siena in Rome, along with Giampiero Galeazzi and Maurizio Costanzo (whom Ferrari called "the odd couple"), in conjunction with Jacopo Volpi's Notti mondiali from Johannesburg.
-Also in 2010 she returned to Domenica Sportiva.
+Also in 2010, she returned to Domenica Sportiva.
 From 8 June to 1 July 2012, she hosted Stadio Europa on Rai 1 and Rai 3.
 In September 2014, after having been replaced by colleague Sabrina Gandolfi on Domenica Sportiva, the media's attention was drawn to her dissatisfaction, as she entered into controversy with the new host and with Marco Mazzocchi.

-In 2015–2016 Ferrari returned to 90º minuto after 10 years, this time with Marco Mazzocchi.
+In 2015–2016, Ferrari returned to 90º minuto after 10 years, this time with Marco Mazzocchi.
 The two also led the pre- and post-match shows for the 2016 European Football Championship.
-Since August she has continued to host 90º minuto, this time with Alberto Rimedio and Mario Sconcerti.
+Since August, she has continued to host 90º minuto, this time with Alberto Rimedio and Mario Sconcerti.